Top 50 Bollywood Hit Songs of Shammi Kapoor

 15. Akele Akele from An Evening In Paris (Also: Asmaan Se Aaya Farista)

-Read a few more Shammi Kapoor posts.
-Click on the images in the gallery to read.
+Read a few more articles about Yahoo star of Bollywood – Shammi Kapoor.
+Here is the page link.
+Click on the images to read.